elmonkey/Csharp_Gadgeteer_Applications/README.md

 # GadgeteerApplications
-Applications in C++ for the Microsoft .Net Gadgeteer sensor modules (FEZ spider and Cobra II)
+Applications in C# for the Microsoft .Net Gadgeteer sensor modules (FEZ spider and Cobra II)